Coiot/cbr-main/src/albums/s2/episode13.md

 - scene_number: 01
   scene_title: "World Conquest"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene01.jpg
   narration: "<p>Hi!
 I’ve been a fan of AI games ever since the first Battle Royale, but this is only the second time I’ve had the opportunity to narrate it!
 I have about 10,000 hours on Civ 3, so the hexagons are a bit of a mind-bender, but with the seventeen spreadsheets narrators get access to, I should be okay.
-Last part was pretty exciting, with the Ptolemies cut in half by a newly-aggressive Nigeria; Marajoara reducing Gran Colombia to a smattering of cities; Chola suddenly becoming a decent naval civ on the doorstep of the most-decent-est naval civ, Malacca; Yuan being carved up; and the Vandals establishing a sizeable North American presence.
+Last episode was pretty exciting, with the Ptolemies cut in half by a newly-aggressive Nigeria; Marajoara reducing Gran Colombia to a smattering of cities; Chola suddenly becoming a decent naval civ on the doorstep of the most-decent-est naval civ, Malacca; Yuan being carved up; and the Vandals establishing a sizeable North American presence.
 What will happen this episode?
 Stay tuned, and find out.</p>"
 - scene_number: 02
   scene_title: "Vihreaa strikes again"
   slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode13-scene02.jpg